ParitoshBh/Address-bar-colorizer/trunk/readme.txt

 * Fixed: Removed plugin details from header.

 = 1.2 =
-* Update: Plugin is now compatible with Wordpress 4.7.
+* Plugin is now compatible with Wordpress 4.7.
+* Fixed: Plugin script loading on required pages of Dashboard only.

 == Upgrade notice ==